 Tip: The onboard sensors do not readily accommodate slouching or unhealthy posture positioning

 Riding a hoverboard must always be done outside.
+Just be sure to know your hoverboard’s strengths and weaknesses.
+For instance, if you live in an environment that gets a lot of rain, you may not want the Hoverfly XL as it doesn’t perform well in wet conditions.
 This forces riders to engage with the great outdoors, getting them off of the couch and into the real world.
 This is a key health benefit for a number of reasons, least of all exposure to sunshine.
+Don’t forget that off-road terrain is easier to navigate with larger wheel sizes, you can check out our hoverboard wheel size comparison to learn more.
+Additionally, you may be curious about how fast a hoverboard can go or how to get more mileage on your hoverboard.

 Riding a hoverboard for 30 minutes a day can burn up to 350 calories.